 Many parents are suddenly finding themselves struggling to teach maths such as fractions and percentages to their children.
 The secret is making the learning fun and visual!
 Games such as Jegro’s fraction dice and stamps.
 Jegro’s percentage dominoes bring play to learning as you connect the cards with matching values of percentages, fractions and decimal numbers.

 Build the basics of understanding fractions right from the start with the Toys for Life’s 1-10 set.
 Children discover and combine the different number representations such as stars and parts of a circle.
 The circles take on the effect of rainbow colour-wheels as the fractions get smaller, making them more and more visually appealing as they get harder!

 Educo’s tactile geometrical shapes set brings learning to life as children can feel and hold the shapes as they match them to the contour cards.

-Teia Education has a whole range of homeschool supplies to help bring the fun back to learning from toddlers right up to 12 years.
+Teia Education & Play has a whole range of homeschooling supplies to help bring the fun back to learning from toddlers right up to 12 years.

 Puzzles are a great way to create a fun learning opportunity for children.
 Educo has created lots of great puzzles that cleverly combine critical thinking and problem solving through play, as well as special maths puzzles.

 Well-designed problem-solving games and puzzles can also keep children’s attention for longer.
 SINA Spielzeug’s parcuro game helps children practice patience, dexterity and perseverance as they balance the steel balls through the maze.
 Educo’s coding animals game is great because it engages children in learning the basics of coding without the use of technology and in a really fun way!
 Point the animals’ noses in the right direction and send them along the interconnecting roads, avoiding the obstacles!